Undergraduate Studies for Adult Students

 The social work major is available in accelerated evening and weekend formats, convenient for the working adult.
 Students majoring in social work learn to appreciate the cultural and human diversity in society through classroom experience and field work.

-The field work experience (two days a week in a social agency) provides on-the-job learning experience under close supervision by both a faculty member and an agency professional, including
+The field work experience (two days a week at a social agency) provides on-the-job learning experience under close supervision by both a faculty member and an agency professional, including

 - mental health programs,